Bogdan-Ciurea/Bogdan-Ciurea/README.md

   - ⚽ Fifa Bot in Python using Selenium
   - 🏰 Goodgame Empire Bot in Python using Pyautogui, Pandas, PyQt5 and OpenCV
   - Atendance System in C#
+  - A Chess game in C++ using Raylib

 ### Tools and Languages: